Last Updated on May 26, 2024

 Ok, ok, I couldn’t resist using a stripper pun at least once in this post.
 Apologies.
 No more puns, I promise….

-When I initially researched tips for restoring an old deck, the results pointed to sanding first.
+When I initially researched tips for restoring an weathered deck, the results pointed to sanding first.
 So that’s what we first did.
 But apparently there was another option….

 So back to Home Depot we go….where we found Behr Wood Stain & Finish Stripper.
 This product is intended to remove weathered stain without sanding.
-(Followed by Behr All-in-Wood-Cleaner.
-More on that later).
+(Followed by Behr All-in-Wood Deck Cleaner – more on that later).

 We decided to try it and see if it worked.
 Couldn’t hurt, right?
-Plus it’s reasonably priced.
+Plus it was reasonably priced.

-The Behr deck stripper removed a good portion of the stain remaining after sanding.
-But it took a lot more time (2-3 applications), and double the amount of stripper than we expected.
+The Behr deck stripper and wood brightener removed a good portion of the stain remaining after sanding.
+BUT it took a lot more time (2-3 applications), and double the amount of stripper than we expected.

 Tip #4: Watch Your Step!